 WALL STREET CRASH

 1920s economy had major weaknesses:

-. traditional industries . farming . black Americans . low wages . buying e purchase . tariffs .
+. traditional industries . farming . black Americans . low wages . buying on hire purchase . tariffs .

 Long term causes:

 over production and lack of demand

 lack of demand

-people have everything they can afford others cannot not afford goods no exports because of tariffs lower lower prices for goods lower prices to attract customers
+people have everything they can afford others cannot not afford goods no exports because of tariffs